ToJans/tojans.me.dev/source/_posts/2013-09-24-software-architects-you-are-doing-it-wrong.markdown

 <!-- more -->
-## 1. Software architects need to rethink there reason for existence.
+## 1. Software architects need to rethink the reason for their existence.
 ![Why ???](http://i.snag.gy/QWtpz.jpg)

 They need to reflect about why they exist.
 The stereotypical software architect used to be a really intelligent techie somewhat lacking social skills.